SolidityDrone/ERC721-search-engine---QL-Subgraph-/README.md

 ## Considerations

 This code is typescripted and running since febraury with no downtime due to errors.
-Keep in mind that any feature you add has to be stritcly typed and should be tested accordingly as the subgraph MAY stop due to a bug at runtime
+Make sure that any feature you add has to be stritcly typed and should be tested accordingly as the subgraph MAY stop due to a bug at runtime
 Moreover keep in mind that if you want to expand this snippet to a bigger logic, you need to be careful with external reads as reading state of contract at runtime is very resource-expensive on the subgraph.
 This will eventually reflect on fetching speed the more you read from the chain.

 ## Use permission